Wedding RSVP QR Code Generator:

 How to Create Your Wedding QR Code

-Follow these five steps to create a wedding QR code in about five minutes — free, no account required.
+Follow these five steps to create a wedding QR code in about five minutes — free, no credit card required.

 Decide What Your QR Code Should Link To

 Most couples create multiple QR codes for different purposes.
-The most common destinations: a shared photo album (Google Photos, iCloud, Dropbox, or a dedicated wedding app), an RSVP form (Google Forms, The Knot, Zola), your wedding website with event details, or a specific page like a seating chart, menu, or gift registry.
+The most common destinations: a shared photo album (Google Photos, iCloud, Dropbox, or a dedicated wedding app), an RSVP form (Google Forms, The Knot, Zola), your wedding website with event details, or a specific page like a seating chart, dinner card, or gift registry — an Amazon wish list QR code works well for the registry.
 Decide which ones you need before you start — you can always add more later.

 Get Your Link Ready